the-vtex-files/the-vtex-files.github.io/the-sand-mines.md

 "That means I won't proceed to my chosen MOS, Sir?"<br>
 "Correct, we will send you for AIT and pre-mission briefing to Palo Alto, CA."

 Branson was commissioned to build a platoon of supersoldiers in the tradition of cunning warrior monks.
-The recruits had to undergo intensive training in Eastern mind-body practices and internalize countercultural principles, finally enabling them to confuse the enemy with a lot of tricks.
-One of them was precision bombardment with symbols and sounds of peace.
+The recruits had to undergo intensive training in Eastern mind-body practices and internalize countercultural principles, finally enabling them to confuse the enemy with a lot of tricks, such as precision bombardment with symbols and sounds of peace.
 Generally speaking, cunning warfare is all about the supremacy of the human system over technology.
-Upon arrival at Palo Alto, our group, consisting of a handful of otherwise unemployable freaks, got a first taste of the concept by his welcome address
+Upon arrival at Palo Alto, our group, consisting of a handful of otherwise unemployable freaks, got a foretaste of the concept by his welcome address, a pathetic speech, which resounds in my ears as if it was yesterday.<br>
 "Soldiers of The First Earth Battalion will defy all logic and statistical probabliltiy and define the requirements of the U.S. Army for future conflict.
-You will be trained to dare thinking the unthinkable, achieve the unachievableand.
-Programmed deficiencey will be reprogrammed, how fast depends solely on you.
-Put simply, you will be all that you can be."
+You will be trained to dare thinking the unthinkable and achieve the unachievableand.
+Programmed deficiency will be reprogrammed, how fast depends solely on you.
+Put simply, you will be all that you can be."<br>
 So far so good.

-General Bernard "Bernie" Malmesbury II was not your typical general, he looked more like a benevolent grandpa with a frenzy for esoterism.
-His doctrine a bit distorted, just like Branson he wasn't accepting the limits culture imposed on us, like solid matter shouldn't be an obstacle, but walking through walls?

-and subsequently transferred to another think-tank at Palo Alto, California, called Science Applications International Corporation

-I first met Charlie at the goatlab, where we were tested with zener cards in groups of two to find out about the strengths and specialities of the future psi warriors. pre- and retrocognition, communication with the dead, psychometry telekinesis, transmission of information experimental the communication via telepathy was trained we were competing in whos the #1 third eye spy. remote sensing she was like acid inside me.
+My first close encounter with Charlie was at the goatlab.
+We were tested with Zener cards in groups of two and fooled around, joking about the absurdity of competing for the title of the #1 third eye spy.
+I could immediately feel a deep connection between us and knew she did too.
-'telesthesia'
- remote viewing describes “seeing remote or hidden objects clairvoyantly with the inner eye, or in alleged out-of-body travel.”
-Said to be “one of the oldest and most common forms of psi,” it is also “one of the most difficult to explain” (Guiley 1991).

-no limits travel wiht the mind.

-All sounded well, but then we got divided and then you go underground.
+And we demonstrated it as the success rate of guessing the symbols transmitted between our minds was between 90% and 100%.
+Tested individually we were both just average.
+Happy times ended,
+the end of informal carefree experiments and worse, the physical seperation from Charlie. orders from the very top,
+Subsequently I was deployed to a think-tank called International Science Applications Corporation (ISAC). time for me to go underground.
 And there's my dreams got buried.

+To aid my telesthesia they let me listen to the signals captured from the underground, and I should describe what I sense.
+The noise was unbearable, rythmic demonic the breaking of icecrystals It was insanely sublime machine, an otherworldly structure of partly made of gold and copper  and definitely not something accomplished by humans.
+ All of a sudden I was inside,

+ and I could perceive some of the components in detail.
+The noise turned into
+The demon knows the precise location and momentum of every atom in the entire universe.
+I couldn't go on any longer, and trashed the headphones off my head.
+I saw the sketch of what I've drawn now in front of me.
+I felt sick.
+"Thanks Dyson, we now have what we are searching for, you can go for now."

+subliminal stimuli
+he hypnotizer, magnetism
+future psi warrior

 Charlie was deployed to center for agriculture which became the center for the development of drugs for use in brainswashing and interrogation of the CIA.
 Testing the funghi on citizens